 Smallpox was eradicated with the help of Dryvax, a live virus vaccine made using a smallpox relative called vaccinia.
 Although it was effective, Dryvax had some nasty side effects, and in 2007 it was replaced by a safer and equally effective alternative called ACAM2000, which had good protective effects not only against smallpox but also against monkeypox and other related viruses.
 Still, the live virus in ACAM2000 could reproduce inside human cells, and nearly 1 in 175 people who received the vaccine developed an inflammatory heart condition called myocarditis (treatable and not usually lethal, but still, not great to have).

 In 2019, the US Food and Drug Administration approved a vaccine for both smallpox and monkeypox.
 This vaccine was made using a live virus — modified vaccinia Ankara (MVA) — that elicited a potent protective response without being able to reproduce in human cells.
-As a result, these MVA vaccines had far fewer side effects than ACAM2000.
+Branded as Jynneos in the US, this MVA vaccine had far fewer side effects than ACAM2000.

-The US federal government has kept both vaccines in its strategic national stockpile for the last few years, but has far more of the older vaccine: As of late June, the US had about 65,000 doses of the MVA vaccine (branded as “Jynneos” in the US) and more than 100 million ACAM2000 doses.
+The US federal government has kept both vaccines in its strategic national stockpile for the last few years, but has far more of the older vaccine: In late June, the US had about 65,000 Jynneos doses and more than 100 million ACAM2000 doses.

 Many people born outside the US prior to 1980 — and many who lived in the US before 1972 — have been vaccinated against smallpox.
 Those vaccines also made them immune to monkeypox and other viruses related to smallpox, called orthopox viruses.